Marten4n6/EvilOSX/CONTRIBUTING.md

 ```

 ##
-Feel free to submit an [issue](https://github.com/Marten4n6/EvilOSX/issues) if you have any further questions.
+Feel free to submit an [issue](https://github.com/Marten4n6/EvilOSX/issues) or send me an email if you have any further questions.